shmlktz/git-ignore-ds_store/README.md

 ##1.
 Run the following shell command to open ~/.gitignore using vi:
 $ vi ~/.gitignore

 ##2.
-Add the following to the file (Optionally, add more files of your own need)
+Add the files git should ignore
+###2.1.
+Hit the i key on your keyboard to write to the file
+###2.2.
+Add the .DS_Store file on a new line on the bottom of the file
 .DS_Store

 ##3.
 Save the changes